space-sh/space/doc/getting-help/index.md

 # Getting help

-For issues and feature requests, please refer to the project page [GitLab Issues](https://gitlab.com/space-sh/space/issues).
+For issues and feature requests, please refer to the project page [GitHub Issues](https://github.com/space-sh/space/issues).
 Visit https://space.sh for up to date news, information and tutorials.